JOHNNY-fans/NormPULSE/README.md

 > fastapi
 > uvicorn
 > [NodeJS](https://nodejs.org/en)>=18.x
-> GPU memory 16 GB at least.
+> GPU memory 16 GB at least
 > Make sure your frontend port 3000 and backend port 2233 is available, and you can change them in [main.ts](./demo-frontend/src/main.ts) and [run.py](./demo-backend/run.py)

 **Installation**